Financial help to full-time students and Australian Apprentices aged 25 years or more.

-- aged 25 or more
+- aged 25 years or more, and

-- undertaking a full-time Australian apprenticeship or traineeship
+- undertaking a full-time Australian Apprenticeship or traineeship

 Eligibility & payment rates

 You may be eligible for Austudy if you are: